Overcome the Winter Blues

 It can be extremely helpful to remain active, so if you live near winter activities you might take up skiing, snowboarding or any other winter sport.
 Other possibilities include joining a gym or yoga class.
 Just taking a short walk each day is helpful.

 Many people have CDs or watch TV exercise programs as you do not need to leave home to exercise.

 Vegetables and Fruits

-Since most of our vitamin D comes from the sun and many people do not drink enough milk, take a vitamin D pill each day, especially in the winter.
-Vitamin D deficiency has been recognized recently by physicians and having frequent headaches is one of the symptoms.
+Since most of our vitamin D comes from the sun, and often people do not drink enough milk take a vitamin D pill each day, especially in the winter.
+Vitamin D deficiency has been recognized recently by physicians, and having frequent headaches is one of the symptoms.

 Researchers have learned that people who eat the most fruits and vegetables are the happier ones.
 They are less likely to be depressed or anxious according to a study of 80,000 people.
 Essentially, the more produce people ate the happier they were.

 Chamomile supplements are also useful according to a study completed by the University of Pennsylvania.
 Many teas have chamomile.

 Protein does not spike your sugar level, and it leaves you more satisfied, so you will have less sugar cravings.
 It is helpful if you just simply pay attention to what you eat and how it affects you; then, you will know what foods to eat and which ones to avoid.

 Socialize More Often

 Even though the weather may be unpleasant it is still a good idea to schedule regular activities with friends.
 Make plans to eat lunch out together or go to a movie, which will often lift any depression you might be experiencing.